Warning: Array to string conversion in H:\root\home\mooredynasty-001\www\cwmoore\wordpress\wp-content\themes\gear\banner.php on line 4

 2 tablespoons lard (do not substitute shortening or butter)

-Optional: sugar to taste
+Optional: sugar to taste1.
+Dry the Meat

 Whatever you choose for your meat, make sure it’s lean.
 Remember that it’s going to shrink as it dries (condensing nourishment into a smaller package is one of pemmican’s greatest qualities).
 For instance, about 1.5–2 pounds of raw beef will yield about 1.5–2 cups when dried.
 Cut against the grain into strips (chilling the meat in the freezer for an hour beforehand makes for cleaner cutting), lay out on a sheet, and place in an oven preheated to its lowest setting, typically around 170 degrees Fahrenheit.
 Depending on the thickness of your meat, it could take up to 12 hours to fully dry.
 You’ll know the meat is ready when it’s dry but still pliable.